 Visual alerts are provided by an array of three red LEDs that flash more rapidly as signal strength increases.
 The LCD screen identifies the threat but it washes out in sunlight, making the specifics of radar or laser attacks impossible to decipher visually.
 The LEDs merely warns that a microwave signal or lidar beam is being detected; it offers no clue about the nature of the threat.

 This an important distinction.
 In today's microwave-saturated airwaves, most alerts are false alarms.
 The source of an X-band alert, for example, is nearly always an automatic door opener at a commercial establishment.
 K band is nearly as polluted by non-police radar sources, door openers included.
-Conventional radar detectors take every signal as legit; like Pavlov's dog, when they smell radar, they bark.
-The proven solution to date is the GPS-enabled radar detector, best exemplified by the Escort Passport 9500ix.
+Conventional radar detectors take every signal as legit; when they smell radar they bark.
+The proven solution to date is the GPS-enabled radar detector, best exemplified by the Radenso XP and Radenso Pro M.

 Given the plentiful number of false alarms uttered by this and most other detectors, the lack of effective visual alerts places a heavy burden on the audible alerts.
 And while the Adaptiv TPX's audible alerts are far better than nothing, but you’ll need to be listening intently when they arrive.

 The Adaptiv TPX shows some evidence of careful design.
-But it does have some lamentable shortcomings for a detector at this price point.
+But it does have some shortcomings for a detector at this price point.
 For example, audio auto mute is missing from the list of standard features.
 Although common on $60 radar detectors, its absence means that to mute an alert, you’ll need to press a button on the detector to kill the din.
-But once a signal has been muted, if a new threat is spotted, the detector can be coy in announcing the news.
-Often the only indication appears on that frequently-unreadable LCD screen; there's no audible alert.
-This creates the very real possibility that a non-threating signal, say from a door opener, will override a radar alert from a lurking traffic cop.
+But once a signal has been muted, if a new threat is spotted, there's no audible alert.

-The far more sophisticated Stealth Microsystems Spectre RDD (called Stalcar outside the States), sniffed out the TPX at 991 feet.
+The far more sophisticated Stealth Microsystems Spectre RDD sniffed out the TPX at 991 feet.
 For this reason we'd advise against using the Adaptiv TPX in Virginia, Washington, D.C., or in the Canadian provinces where detector use is illegal.

 Performance

 During testing we discovered an anomaly in the TPX signal-processing software: if K- and Ka-band radars are detected simultaneously, there's no alert.
-Although this is admittedly a very infrequent occurrence, the oversight is surprising.
+Although this is admittedly an infrequent occurrence, the oversight is surprising.
 Other manufacturers use threat prioritazation with higher-level signals getting preference.
-Typically, the priority is laser, Ka, K, and X. Had the TPX employed similar software, it would have alerted to Ka and ignored the K-band signal rather than remaining silent.

 The Verdict